mhyrycz/air-stations/README.md

 ## About

-Connect raspberry pi with react js to display air params for neareast stations.
-Backend folder running a flask microservice in the raspberry pi.
-Frontend folder is a simple react app with two buttons, calls to the microservice.
+Connect raspberry pi with react js to display air params for defined stations.
+Backend folder running a flask microservice in the raspberry pi using airly API to get air parameters.
+Frontend folder contains react app.

+## Credential setup

+Please provide airly and xiaomi (device) credentials like in `.example.py` files.
+You may use files by deleting `.example` from name.

 ## Backend setup